busycalibrating/config/README.md

 If you're willing to overwrite all of your vim configurations, then just run `./setup_vim.sh`.
 Bask in vim's glory.

+Also now includes a bunch of setup scripts.

 #### Nice features

 - NerdTree: run by typing `:NERDTree` into the vim cmd prompt.
 Gives you a filetree that you can open other